-However, rules have been changed over time to suit the ever-changing circumstances that make the cheese nearly impossible to catch up with – and to address the huge amounts of broken digits and limbs.
+However, rules have been changed to suit the ever-changing circumstances that make the cheese nearly impossible to catch up with – and to address the huge amounts of broken digits and limbs.

 Believed to be at least 600 years old, this crazy festival in the United Kingdom was canceled in 2009, though not because of people bailing out on their desire to fly down a hill after some cheese.

-The organizers couldn’t secure any insurance in case of injury, death, or some form of horrible bodily dismemberment that can’t be fixed by cheese consumption.
+The organizers couldn’t secure any insurance in case of injury, death, or some form of horrible bodily dismemberment that cheese consumption can’t fix.
 Don’t think a cancellation stopped the fun!

-The event has been an “unofficial” festival since 2010 and is still held every year.
-This, combined with the fact it’s about cheese and you can get a gnarly injury gives this underground festival super-cool status
+The event has been an “unofficial” festival since 2010 and is still held yearly.
+This, combined with the fact it’s about cheese and you can get a gnarly injury, gives this underground festival super-cool status